TalMaIka/AlertNotify/README.md

 ## Features

 - Real-time notifications for missile and drone incidents.
-- Pop-up alerts with modern design.
-- Sound notifications for immediate attention.
+- Sound notifications for attention.
-- Customizable alert image and sound.

 ## Requirements